OWASP/CheatSheetSeries/cheatsheets/SAML_Security_Cheat_Sheet.md

 # Validate Message Confidentiality and Integrity

-[TLS 1.2](Transport_Layer_Protection_Cheat_Sheet.md) is the most common solution to guarantee message confidentiality and integrity during transportation.
+[TLS 1.2](Transport_Layer_Protection_Cheat_Sheet.md) is the most common solution to guarantee message confidentiality and integrity at the transport layer.
 Refer to [SAML Security (section 4.2.1)](https://docs.oasis-open.org/security/saml/v2.0/saml-sec-consider-2.0-os.pdf) for additional information.
 This step will help counter the following attacks:
 - Eavesdropping 7.1.1.1
 - Theft of User Authentication Information 7.1.1.2
 - Theft of the Bearer Token 7.1.1.3